-Process Criteria Board of Directors The Board conducts an annual performance self- evaluation.
-The performance evaluation is based on the duties Independence Leadership Expertise Corporate Governance Board Committees and responsibilities of the Board of Directors, Board Committees, individual directors and President as provided for by the Manual on Corporate Governance and By-Laws.
-Independence Leadership Expertise Corporate Governance Individual Directors Directors are also asked to identify areas for improvement, such as training/ continuing education programs or any other forms of assistance that they may need in the performance of their duties.
+Process Criteria Board of Directors The Board conducts an annual performance self- 1.
+Independence evaluation.
+2. Leadership 3.
+Expertise The performance evaluation is based on the duties 4.
+Corporate Governance Board Committees and responsibilities of the Board of Directors, Board 1.
+Independence Committees, individual directors and President as 2.
+Leadership provided for by the Manual on Corporate 3.
+Expertise Governance and By-Laws.
+4. Corporate Governance Individual Directors 1.
+Independence Directors are also asked to identify areas for 2.
+Leadership improvement, such as training/ continuing education 3.
+Expertise

+Process Criteria programs or any other forms of assistance that they may need in the performance of their duties.
 The evaluation forms also include items on support services given to the Board, such as the quality and timeliness of information provided to them, the frequency and conduct of regular, special or committee meetings and their accessibility to Management, the Corporate Secretary and Board Advisors.
-Independence Leadership Expertise Corporate Governance CEO/President The Board of Directors conducted an annual performance evaluation of the CEO / President on 29 October 2015.
+The annual assessment for 2016 was done on October 27, 2016.
+4. Corporate Governance CEO/President The Board of Directors also conducted an annual performance evaluation of the CEO / President on 27 October 2016.
 The performance evaluation was based on the duties and responsibilities of the CEO / President as provided for by the Manual on Corporate Governance and By-Laws.
-1. Leadership 2.
-Integrity 3.
-Diligence 4.
-Adherence to Corporate Governance
+Leadership Integrity Diligence Adherence to Corporate Governance